keyboardio/Kaleidoscope/docs/codebase/code-style.md

 **Cons**

-Namespaces can be confusing, because they complicate the mechanics of figuring out what definition a name refers to.
+Namespaces can be confusing, because they complicate the mechanics of figuring out to what definition a name refers.

 Inline namespaces, in particular, can be confusing because names aren't actually restricted to the namespace where they are declared.
 They are only useful as part of some larger versioning policy.